partisiablockchain/dapp-playground/README.md

 The environment provides you with three new accounts, `Account-A.pk`, `Account-B.pk` and `Account-C.pk` upon creation.

+Read more about how addresses works for [accounts and smart contracts](https://partisiablockchain.gitlab.io/documentation/pbc-fundamentals/dictionary.html#address).

 The created accounts have test_coins pre-minted which gives you 100.000.000 gas on the Testnet to interact, deploy and play around with as part of the dev-environment.
-You can continue using these outside of the dev environment.
+You can continue using these outside of the dev environment, just remember the private keys, cause they are not saved when you delete the container.

 ## It is your own online personalized contract development environment